classico-trad-ecletico/comparative-histories/chapter.md

 The dichotomy of Theory and History of Architecture was popularized by
 @tafuri:1968teorie in his eponymous 1968 book.
-While theory and history have remained, at Tafuri's behest, largely separate in Europe, in the Americas and the Iberian peninsula they are united in the names of countless departments, courses, and research tracks in architecture schools.
+While theory and history have remained, at Tafuri's behest, largely separate in Europe, in the Americas and the Iberian Peninsula they are united in the names of countless departments, courses, and research tracks in architecture schools.
 The drift of architectural[^2] history scholarship away from premodern periods has, however, created a contradiction with undergraduate teaching, which has continued to cover a broad chronological survey.
-To some extent, this led to a number of architecture faculty deserting history altogether: the Portuguese professor José Pedro @tenreiro:2023fall [217] claimed that "those who were attached to architectural history for political reasons now prefer theory."
+To some extent, this led several architecture faculty deserting history altogether: the Portuguese professor @tenreiro:2023fall [217] claimed that "those who were attached to architectural history for political reasons now prefer theory."

 [^2]: This is not the case for urban history, which in Latin America has